Can't Sit Up Straight With Legs Extended? Here's Why

 A gentle way to sit taller with legs extended

 The kind approach starts by giving the pelvis back its forward tip in an easy position, then borrowing that freedom into long sitting.
 Sitting up on a folded cushion so the pelvis is already tipped forward is a simple, honest shortcut that makes upright possible today while the pattern slowly changes.
 Small pelvic rocks, a soft bend in the knees, and plenty of rest teach the hamstrings that forward tip is safe.
 There is no need to reach a flat legged, ruler straight shape, and chasing one usually backfires.
+If you would like a guided starting point, our somatic exercises for beginners begin with exactly this kind of small, slow pelvic movement.

 Keep your expectations kind.
 You are not prising open a stubborn muscle, you are refreshing the conversation between your brain, your pelvis, and your hamstrings.
 A sit that feels a little taller and a little easier is a genuine result, and it rewards patience far more than force.
 If you enjoy this way of working, the gentle lessons in the Feldy body awareness program carry the same curious, unforced quality throughout.